 Okay, this is going to seem like a lot to take in but just stick with me.
 I'm going to walk you through the entire thing.

-Pour the batter onto a parchment-lined baking sheet and bake on 375ºF for 15 minutes.
+STEP FOUR: Transfer the batter onto a parchment-lined baking sheet and bake on 350ºF for around 15 minutes.
 You can tell when it's done because the top of the cake will spring back slightly if you touch it.
-Pro tip: make sure your parchment paper is slightly larger than the baking sheet, so that you have a bit of overhang.
-It will make it way easier to lift out.

-You read that correctly: as soon as the cake comes out of the oven, while it's still hot, you're going to be lifting it (parchment paper and all) off of the pan and placing it onto a clean, heatproof surface.
+STEP FIVE: As soon as the cake comes out of the oven, while it's still hot, lift it (parchment paper and all) off of the pan and place it onto a clean, heatproof surface.
 Then, starting at one of the short ends, roll the cake gently.
 You're going to keep the parchment paper in tact and roll it right up with the cake.
-Once it's all rolled up, place it seam-side down (so it doesn't unravel) on a wire cooling rack and wait for it to cool to room temperature.
+Once it's all rolled up, place it seam-side down on a wire cooling rack and wait for it to cool to room temperature.

 - This is an important tip so I'm reiterating it yet again.
 Remember to roll the cake up as soon as it comes out of the oven!
 The cake needs to be hot when it's rolled up.